Home

 Craigrothie Primary School was built in 1833.
 It is a co-educational, non-denominational school in a delightful rural setting in Craigrothie.
 It serves the village of Craigrothie, the hamlet of Chance Inn and many outlying farms and farm cottages.

-The main building consists of two classrooms, a dining area/general purpose room, office accomodation and a corridor linking the two classrooms, which is also used as a quiet study area.
+The building consists of two classrooms, a dining area/general purpose room, office accommodation and a corridor linking the two classrooms, which is also used as a quiet study area.
+Last session we created a dedicated school library and were lucky enough to be supported by the National Literacy Trust’s ‘Library’s for Primaries’, who provided us with brand new books and furniture.
+We have access to the village hall for PE, drama and school concerts.

 There is a tarmac play area in front of the school and a school garden to the rear with a pleasant picnic area which is used in the summer months.